 This Is the #1 Giveaway of a Counterfeit Product

-When you hear the words "counterfeit designer fashion", one would assume the conversation is about to be steered towards those obviously fake Louis Vuitton shoes or Chanel handbags that are sold on the footpaths of foreign countries.
+When you hear the words "counterfeit designer fashion", one would assume the conversation is about to be steered towards those obviously fake Louis Vuitton shoes or Chanel handbags that are sold at second-hand markets.
 Well unfortunately, they aren't the only knock-offs out there, and there are more replica designer products available than you'd first think.
 As the counterfeit market continues to grow, factories are ripping off more and more original products quicker than you can say Prada.

 If it's highly coveted, there's most likely fake to be found.
 And the sad thing is, the quality of some counterfeit products can be so high that it's hard for the average shopper to tell the difference.
 But no matter how close it comes to looking like its exact copy, at the end of the day, it's not the real deal.